Phi Kappa Literary Society: Campus involvement

 The Phi Kappa Literary Society often collaborates with other on-campus and off-campus groups to hold special events.
 In 2011, members of Phi Kappa participated in a debate versus the renowned Oxford Union, and in 2013, Phi Kappa sponsored a debate between the Communist Party USA and the Libertarian Party of Georgia.
 The Phi Kappa Literary Society also maintains a close relationship with The Dialectic and Philanthropic Societies at UNC-Chapel Hill.
 Their closest tie to another student organization is their 202-year-long rivalry with the Demosthenian Literary Society.
 Until 2019, each spring semester Phi Kappa would debate the rival society in the Intersociety Debate.
 However, in November 2019 the societies revised their intersociety agreement and eliminated the Intersociety Debate.
 Phi Kappa instead debated Georgetown's Philodemic Society in 2021 before renegotiating the intersociety agreement with Demosthenian and reinstituting the Intersociety Debate in 2022.
-Besides this competetive debate, the societies continue to meet for a non-competetive Intersociety Meeting each fall.
+Besides this competitive debate, the societies continue to meet for a non-competitive Intersociety Meeting each fall.